Ford Field: College hockey

-The 2010 Frozen Four was held on April 8 and 10 with Boston College defeating Wisconsin to win the championship.
+The 2010 Frozen Four was held at Ford Field on April 8 and 10 with Boston College defeating Wisconsin to win the championship.
 This has been the only time NCAA hockey has used a football stadium for the championship (inspired in part by their college basketball counterparts) and resulted in the largest attendance (37,592) at a Frozen Four event.

 High school competitions

 Ford Field has hosted the MHSAA football state championships since 2005.
 It also hosted the MHSAA individual wrestling state finals in 2018.

 The stadium also hosts the MCBA finals, where Michigan high school marching bands compete to be the best in the state.

 Soccer

 Ford Field hosted two group stage matches of the 2011 CONCACAF Gold Cup soccer tournament on June 7, 2011.
 Panama played Guadeloupe in the first match, while the United States played Canada in the second match.

 In 2016, Dan Gilbert and Tom Gores announced a bid for a Major League Soccer expansion franchise, first looking at building a new open-air stadium in downtown Detroit, then focusing on playing at Ford Field, which would be retrofitted with a retractable roof.
 However, in 2018, Gilbert and Gores and the Ford family would "not move forward with this proposed retrofit, because the risks that would inhere to such an undertaking would substantially outweigh the rewards".